 Lunch break: The laidback and colorful Swizzle Inn, home of the Rum Swizzle cocktail is a local favorite and about a five-minute walk from the caves.

 Try to grab a table on one of the porches and tuck into mussels, conch fritters, fish and crab sandwiches and pub classics like burgers, British-style curry and shepard’s pie.

 Skip the dessert menu and take the kids across the road to Bailey’s Bay Ice Cream Parlour.
 Kids will love flavors like cotton candy and Shrek (don’t ask) while adults will appreciate the locally inspired dark & stormy.
 Real culinary adventurers can try Bermuda tomato.

-Afterward, I suggest catching a bus or taxi back to St. George’s for a return ferry or a few hours relaxing at Tobacco Bay beach.
+Afterward, I suggest catching a bus or taxi back to St. George’s for a few hours relaxing at Tobacco Bay beach and the return ferry.